pranav-04-eng/medium-clone-backend/README.md

-# MERN Stack Blog Website Backend
+# MERN Stack Blog Website Backend-clone of Medium

 This is the backend of a blog website built with the MERN (MongoDB, Express, React, Node.js) stack.
 This backend application handles user authentication, blog management, and stores blog banners on AWS S3.